masasam/dotfiles/README.md

 Since the arch linux packages list that was installed at will be backed up to archlinux directry,

-you can recover the arch linux environment with.
+you can recover the arch linux environment with

 	make recover